lambypy/lambypy/README.md

 - [ClusterGames](https://github.com/lambypy/ClusterGames): A collection of custom video games to play alone or with friends.

-#### Check my website to see more in-depth examples and demos of the above projects.
+#### Check my website to see more in-depth examples and demos of my projects.